loveteshh/Vehicle_Detection/README.md

 # Automated Parking Counter

-An automated parking counter based on Cctv footages for parking spots near you.
+An automated parking counter based on CCtv footages for parking spots near you.

 ![image](/outputs/1.jpeg)